 Microsoft 365 Groups and Microsoft Teams Lifecycle management at scale with Rencore

 As more users create groups and teams through multiple endpoints, it becomes increasingly difficult to know where collaboration happens, keep a handle on used resources, and declutter your environment.
 You need to get that information quickly and consistently.

 An instant overview of group members, unused and inactive teams, and documents is a huge time-saver.
 Furthermore, automatic notifications that alert you of any changes to your business collaboration parameters allow you to focus on other tasks.

 Please let me introduce you to Rencore Governance!
 With Rencore Governance, you can automatically check for unused Microsoft 365 groups, teams, channels, and SharePoint resources.
 You can quickly discover, assess, and communicate data, identify deviations from policies and automate fixing.

-Furthermore, please checkout our free whitepaper: Essential Cloud Governance Planning – Declutter Microsoft 365 for a deeper insight into controlling Microsoft 365.
+Furthermore, please checkout our free whitepaper: “Teams governance best practices” for a deeper insight into controlling Microsoft Teams.